polterguy/magic.http/README.md

 services.AddTransient<IHttpClient, HttpClient>();
 ```

-Most methods in its `HttpClient` implementation class is also virtual, allowing you to extend it, by inheriting from
+Most methods in its `HttpClient` implementation class is also virtual, allowing you to extend the base `HttpClient`
-its base class, and override whatever method you simply must change for some reasons.
+implementation, by inheriting from its base class, and override whatever method you simply must change for some reasons.

 However, the library is first and foremost created to support JSON and/or large files as payloads and response values,
 and the _"philosophy"_ of the library is to allow you to create HTTP REST requests with a _single line of code_, to
 such facilitate for simplified code, and great cohesion in your own code.
 The library will not support every single
-permutation of HTTP requests possible to create, due to that this would complicate its code, and result in that it over
+permutation of HTTP requests possible to create, due to that this would complicate its code, and results in that it
-time degradates.
+degradates over time.

 ## License